Teaching and Learning Certificate of Completion

 opportunities that address the diverse needs of the community.”
 The Center for Effective

-Teaching created the Teaching and Learning Certification Program to provide faculty with the
+Teaching created the Teaching and Learning Certificate Program to provide faculty with the

 resources and opportunities necessary to improve their craft.

-The Teaching and Learning Certification Program offers faculty the opportunity to customize
+The Teaching and Learning Certificate Program offers faculty the opportunity to customize

 their coursework to meet their individual instructional needs.
 In order to complete the

-Certification Program, participants will take two three-hour courses from each of the three
+Certificate Program, participants will take six hours of courses from each of the three

-topic areas, for a total of six courses, as shown in the table below.
+topic areas, for a total of eighteen hours, as shown in the table below.
 Participants earn the

-certification upon the successful completion of all six courses.
+certificate upon the successful completion of all eighteen hours.

-- Two courses in the Pedagogy topic area
+- Six hours of courses in the Pedagogy topic area

-- Two courses in the Classroom Management topic area
+- Six hours of courses in the Classroom Management topic area

-- Two courses in the Integrating Instructional Technology topic area
+- Six hours of courses in the Integrating Instructional Technology topic area

 Substitutions for CET courses, such as discipline-specific conferences, seminars, workshops, and classes, will be considered